 As you can tell from the person who wrote in, before he got ahold of LOMS he had gotten rejected from two out of the four firms that he interviewed with.
 I am certain as a smart person; he learned a lot from interviewing with the two firms that did not end up working out.

 And I’m also certain that with sufficient time and number of interviews, he would have figured this case interview thing out eventually.
 The question is: would he have figured out the process by the time he finished interviewing with firm #4, or would he need to interview with firm #10 until he got it right?

 Clearly in his case, he realized he had only two chances left, decided to find a way to get up the experience curve faster (before his opportunities ran out) and in his case, he got a good outcome.

 The other thing I’ll mention — I get a lot of emails from people who say, “Help… I got an interview in X days, and I only discovered your site Y days ago.
 I wish I had more time to prepare.”

 There are many things I can do to help others get better at case interviews.
 However, the one thing nobody can do is to create more time.

 This is the other reality of case interviews… often times you do not know with any level of precision how much time you have left to prepare.

 From my own experience and from the many emails I receive, the typical time between when you find out you got the interview to the time you actually have to show up for the interview is typically 4 – 7 days.
 It is not a lot of time.

-So the two things you can not control in this process are 1) your natural talent level, and 2) creating time where none exists.
+The two things you cannot control in this process are 1) your natural talent level, and 2) creating time where none exists.

 Use that time wisely, because the worst reason in the world to get rejected is, “if only I had a little more time to prepare…”